everettknudsen/BME547FinalProject/README.md

 8. Finally download the image in your desired format.
 9. Repeat any of these actions as you desire!

+### Docstrings
+The sphinx docs have been generated, however, our main grpahical function that is our client, is not cooperating with the autogeneration.
+Even though it is docstringed in the same way, the module won't add it's functions to the docs.
+Please refer to the code itself to find descriptions.

 ### Deliverables
 * [README.md](https://github.com/everettknudsen/BME547FinalProject/blob/master/README.md)
 * Link to [Image Processing Server-Server On Page](http://vcm-9066.vm.duke.edu:5000/)